CPO-STV: Potential for tactical voting

 Because, like all other forms of STV, CPO-STV is a system of proportional representation, it creates far less potential for tactical voting than do single-winner systems such as the first-past-the-post system and instant-runoff voting.

 However, all forms of STV are vulnerable to some degree of tactical voting because they lack monotonicity.
 This means that it is sometimes possible to benefit a candidate by ranking them lower than one's true order of preference, or to harm a candidate by ranking them higher.
 While CPO-STV does not eliminate the problem of monotonicity relating to STV it greatly reduces it, by creating fewer situations in which it would be possible for a voter to affect the outcome in this way.

 One particular strategy under STV relates to the method used for the transfer of surpluses.
 Under some, older forms of STV it is possible to increase the influence of one's vote by giving a first, or high preference to a candidate one knows is highly unlikely to win.
 This tactic is sometimes known as 'raising a turkey'.
 However this problem is eliminated if one uses more sophisticated transfer methods like Warren's method or Meek's method.
-CPO-STV is compatible with both of these methods and, provided they are used, the potential for 'turkey-raising' under CPO-STV is eliminated.
+CPO-STV is compatible with both of these methods.

 Impact on candidates and factions

 Like all forms of proportional representation CPO-STV is likely to elect councils or assemblies in which no one party or faction has an absolute majority.
 Like other forms of STV its use of preferential voting is likely to encourage candidates to appeal to a broad cross section of voters in order to garner lower preferences.
 This characteristic might, however, be increased by the fact that lower preferences have a greater influence on the final result under CPO-STV than under traditional forms of STV.
 All forms of STV tend to force the candidates of a single party to compete against each other.
-This is said to increase voter choice but is also sometimes accused of producing candidates who are more clientalist and parochial.
+This is said to increase voter choice but is also sometimes accused of producing candidates who are more clientelist and parochial.